 Learn more about real estate commission splits by reading How Do Realtors Get Paid?
 What Every Agent Needs to Know!

-The great news about real estate commissions is the more you sell, the more you earn.
+The great news about real estate commissions is that the more you sell, the more you earn.
 In fact, you may be excited to get started in the real estate industry because of this unlimited earning potential.

 You may wonder how much you will earn as a real estate agent in Idaho.
 Of course, those numbers depend on how much you sell, but we can give you a ballpark estimate of what you will earn for an average property.